Harvard Ideas Symposium

 Format: In-person, Immersive

-Tuition: $3,750 per track (space is limited — free cancellation up to 14 days prior)
+Tuition: $3,750 (space is limited — free cancellation up to 14 days prior)

 Symposium Overview